 I²C Interface Connects Compact Flash Card to Microcontroller

-Fons Janssen, Senior Member of the Technical Staff
+Fons Janssen, Principal Member of the Technical Staff

 Abstract: This application note explains how to use an I²C I/O extender to connect a compact-flash (CF) card to the I²C interface of a microcontroller.
 The software commands for reading and writing data are explained.
 The MAX7311 I/O port extender is featured in the design circuit.